Skip to content

 Endpoint override

-Every processor (including each Bifrost subprovider) accepts an optional endpoints list to override the baked-in regional fan-out.
+Every processor (including each Bifrost and Beam subprovider) accepts an optional endpoints list to override the baked-in regional fan-out.
 Empty / missing = use Zephyr's defaults (today's behavior).
 Non-empty = exact list that fires.

 The audience is operators running a non-NY VPS — by default Zephyr fans out to NY-biased endpoints, which adds 80–150 ms WAN latency from Frankfurt or Tokyo.
 Set endpoints to nearby regions only: